Home / World Top Cities

 Data and facts

-• Istanbul was the capital city of three major Empires: Eastern Roman Empire, Byzantine Empire, and Ottoman Empire during their rule.
+• Istanbul was the capital city of three major empires: the Eastern Roman Empire, the Byzantine Empire, and the Ottoman Empire.

-• When Roman Emperor Constantine the Great made the city the capital of the Eastern Roman Empire in 330 AD, he decided to build it on seven hills just like Rome.
-The city also took his name – Constantinople (“City of Constantine”) after having been called Byzantium since 660 BC.
-It was officially renamed Istanbul in 1930 but many still called it Constantinople.
-To ensure the usage of the new name, the Turkish post office didn’t deliver the mail addressed to Constantinople.
+• In 330 AD, Roman Emperor Constantine the Great made the city the capital of the Eastern Roman Empire.
+He built it on seven hills, similar to Rome, and the city was named Constantinople ("City of Constantine"), previously known as Byzantium since 660 BC.
+The city was officially renamed Istanbul in 1930, though many still referred to it as Constantinople.
+The Turkish post office encouraged the use of the new name by not delivering mail addressed to Constantinople.

-• Istanbul is in north-western Turkey within the Marmara Region on a total area of 5,343 square kilometers (2,063 sq mi).
+• Istanbul is located in north-western Turkey, within the Marmara Region, covering a total area of 5,343 square kilometres (2,063 square miles).

-• Istanbul is the only city in the world which is both in Europe and Asia geographically.
+• Istanbul is the only city in the world that is geographically located in both Europe and Asia.

-• Istanbul was the most crowded city in the world in 1502, then London took this title in 1840.
+• Istanbul was the most populous city in the world in 1502, a title later taken by London in 1840.

-• Blue Mosque is the only mosque in Istanbul with six minarets, which is the maximum number you can have in a mosque.
+• The Blue Mosque remains the only mosque in Istanbul with six minarets, the maximum number allowed for a mosque.

-• Istanbul has the third oldest subway in the world, built in 1875.
-It's 573 meters long and located in Tunel neighborhood at Beyoglu district.
-London subway was built in 1863 and the New York subway in 1868.
+• Istanbul has the third-oldest subway in the world, built-in 1875.
+It is 573 meters long and located in the Tunel neighbourhood of the Beyoglu district.
+The London subway was built in 1863, and the New York subway in 1868.

 Administration

-Since 2004, the municipal boundaries of Istanbul have been coincident with the boundaries of its province.
-The city, considered capital of Istanbul Province, is administered by the Istanbul Metropolitan Municipality (MMI), which oversees the 39 districts of the city-province.
-The current city structure can be traced back to the Tanzimat period of reform in the 19th century, before which Islamic judges and imams led the city under the auspices of the Grand Vizier.
-Following the model of French cities, this religious system was replaced by a mayor and a citywide council composed of representatives of the confessional groups across the city.
+Since 2004, Istanbul's municipal boundaries have aligned with the boundaries of its province.
+The city, regarded as the capital of Istanbul Province, is governed by the Istanbul Metropolitan Municipality (MMI), which oversees its 39 districts.
+This administrative framework traces its origins back to the Tanzimat reforms of the 19th century.
+Before these reforms, the city was governed by Islamic judges and imams under the supervision of the Grand Vizier.
+In line with the French model of city administration, the religious governance system was replaced with a mayor and a citywide council made up of representatives from the various religious groups in the city.

 Istanbul